-The horse (Equus caballus) was adopted as the official state mammal after Governor Byrne signed the bill.
+After Governor Byrne signed the bill, the horse (Equus caballus) was adopted as the official state mammal.

-The reason was summed up by Governor Byrne when he said, “The founding fathers of our state thought so highly of the horse that they included it in our state seal.
+Governor Byrne summed up the reason when he said, “The founding fathers of our state thought so highly of the horse that they included it in our state seal.
 Today there are 4,654 horse farms in New Jersey, of which 888 raise racing horses.
-The Horse industry contributes to the preservation of green acres at a time when great demands are being made for the preservation of our land”.
+The Horse industry contributes to the preservation of green acres when great demands are being made for the preservation of our land”.

 The state is well known as horse country, with the headquarters of the US equestrian team being in New Jersey.